williamjwall/clipsage/README.md

 # Clipsage

-eh still working on it... ollama to sift through your key bindings
+eh sorta works... still working on it... ollama to sift through your key bindings